Cold Chain FAQs

 When Frozen Cool Packs need to be used in a shipment, they need to be removed and left to acclimatise before being used.
 This is usually known as ‘conditioning’.
 This is because they are stored at -18°C and they must start their chilling process and come down to 0°C before they can go into the System – else they will take the product too cold.

 Yes, nothing is hazardous about the water in the cool packs.
 The easiest and least environmentally damaging way to dispose of the packaging is to put it into your normal waste bin.
+In fact, we recently started a new project aimed at reusing our packaging across a variety of sites across the globe.

 The polystyrene is easy to dispose of, but it can sometimes be impractical.
 If you are a large company you can save up the waste and sometimes the packaging supplier will come and take it away.
 Its not cost efficient to come back and forth for a small load.